-Based on documentation on file with Accessibility Services in the UWG Counseling Center and with the permission of the instructor, a University of West Georgia student with a physical and/or learning disability may be entitled to accommodations with regard to classroom exams.
-The university’s Testing Office is available to provide assistance to those students eligible for accommodations.
+Based on documentation on file with Accessibility Services in the UWG Counseling Center and with the permission of the instructor, a University of West Georgia student with a physical and/or cognitive disability may be entitled to approved accommodations for classroom exams.
+UWG Carrollton Academic Testing is available to provide assistance to those students eligible for accommodations.

 These testing accommodations generally fall into one or more of the following categories: extended time in a setting less distracting than the actual classroom, a computer for word processing, an optical enlarger for those with visual impairments, and in some cases a reader/transcriber.

 In order to make arrangements for special testing opportunities, please note the following:

 - The student must have documentation on file with Accessibility Services; this documentation meets Board of Regents’ criteria for establishing the need for testing accommodations.